abundo/control/docs/Installation.rst

 Deployment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-All abcontrol supported services can be run on the same server, or distributed on multiple servers, using rabbitmq for communication.
+All factum supported services can be run on the same server, or distributed on multiple servers, using rabbitmq for communication.

-If the functionality is distributed on more than one server, install abcontrol on all servers, then adjust the /etc/abcontrol/abcontrol.yaml
+If the functionality is distributed on more than one server, install factum on all servers, then adjust the /etc/factum/factum.yaml

 The "roles:" section controls what functions are handled on each server.